Easy Stovetop Mac and Cheese (One Pot!)

 The best part is that it’s all made in one pot.
 No second pot needed to boil the noodles.
 Hooray!
 We are boiling the pasta in the same mixture that turns into the cheese sauce.
 I will show you just how to make it!

-As the title suggests, it really is super easy.
+Now let’s get into the details.
 Start out by melting a little butter in a pan.
 Add in some flour and whisk it up to make a roux.
 Gradually pour in evaporated milk, water, and whole milk, whisking constantly so you don’t break the sauce (more on that below).

 Add that dry elbow macaroni right into the cheese sauce.
 One pot for the win!